lovebes/forestry-coram-software/content/blog/advent-of-code-2021-day-15-implementing-djikstra-s-shortest-path-in-elixir.md

    * Part I: 38.558 ms (answer: 720)
    * Part II: 1797 ms !!!!!! (answer: 3025)

-This is the power of algorithms!
+This is the power of algorithms and data structures!
 It took me three days of learning Dijkstra, implementing said algorithm into Elixir, and then learning about Priority Queues and Pairing Heaps.. but I think I am a bit wiser than three days ago.
 I feel like I went through a mini-CS course. woah.